-Terrestrial TV is what we used to call simply TV, in the UK the standard five analogue channels - BBC1, BBC2, ITV1, Channel 4, & Five.
-The complicated modern name simply distinguishes it from other options that have recently become available.
+Terrestrial TV is what we used to call simply TV, in the UK formerly the standard five analogue channels - BBC1, BBC2, ITV1, Channel 4, & Five.
+The more complicated modern name simply distinguishes it from other means of reception that are now available.
 In Terrestrial TV, content is encoded into electrical signals, which land-based transmitters convert into signals superimposed onto electro-magnetic (e-m) waves (universally aka 'radio' waves, though strictly this is incorrect, as generally the signals used for radio lie in a different part of the electro-magnetic spectrum).
 Reception by domestic aerials converts these back into electrical signals in the downlead, which feed into the aerial socket of a TV or STB to be converted back into content.

 At any given location, there are four characteristics of broadcast signals important for reception, and to install an aerial, directly or indirectly you will need to know, ideally, all of the following, the first three of which can be obtained easily from the following Calculator page, which also gives a guesstimate of the fourth: